orientechnologies/orientdb-docs/src/studio/backups-imports-exports/Studio-Teleporter.md

 ![Teleporter Job Completed](../../images/studio-teleporter/studio-teleporter-job-completed.png)

-Otherwise you can go on in your migrationg customisation jumping to the next step.
+Otherwise you can go on in your migrations customisation jumping to the next step.

 ### Step 3